git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 on FreeBSD or [`pkg_add(1)`](http://man.openbsd.org/pkg_add.1) on OpenBSD and normally is found at `/usr/local/bin/zsh`.
 So it can be confusing, they can't just agree to disagree on where to install interpreters.

+It's fun to experiment with different shells, on many systems, you can use [`chsh -s`](https://en.wikipedia.org/wiki/Chsh) to update the default shell for a user.

 The other thing to mention is that in order for `chsh -s` to work,  you typically need to have it added to [`/etc/shells`](https://bash.cyberciti.biz/guide//etc/shells).